 More than three million Americans are living with glaucoma, 2.7 million of whom-aged 40 and older-are affected by its most common form, open-angle glaucoma.

 Glaucoma is fifteen times more likely to cause blindness in African Americans than in Caucasians.

-Prescription eye drops could cut African Americans’ risk of getting glaucoma in half.
+Prescription eye drops could cut everyone’s risk of getting glaucoma in half.

 Glaucoma laser surgery treatment is highly successful at slowing the progression of glaucoma and regulating eye pressure.
-Although glaucoma surgery can prevent further vision loss and can also improve vision, damage that has already occurred as a result of untreated glaucoma is considered permanent and not yet reversible.
+Although glaucoma surgery can prevent further vision loss, damage that has already occurred as a result of untreated glaucoma is considered permanent and not reversible.